coofrozen/alx-pre_course/README.md

-this is just a readme file that provides an introduction info about the project.
+this is just a readme file that provides an introduction info about the project. its amazing